chuyachia/glm/count/count_data.md

     ##
     ## Number of Fisher Scoring iterations: 5

-In the final model, only three variables, *water*, *area* and *pashtun*, are included.
+In the final model, the three variables retained in the model are *water*, *area* and *pashtun*.

 Negative binomial model
 -----------------------

-An alternative way to deal with the problem of overdispersion is to assumed that the outcome, besides following a Poisson distribution, is also affected by an unobserved random effect.
+An alternative way to deal with the problem of overdispersion is to assume that the outcome, besides following a Poisson distribution, is also affected by an unobserved random effect.
 When the unobserved effect is assumed to follow a gamma distribution, we obtain a Negative binomial distribution for the outcome unconditioned on the unobserved effect.
 The Negative binomial model can be estimated by the **glm.nb** function in the **MASS** package.
 In the following codes, we perform again the model selection through the log likelihood ratio test.

 ``` r
 library(MASS)